NotePlan/plugins/jgclark.EventHelpers/README.md

 <%- events( {format:"### *|CAL|*: *|TITLE|* (*|START|*-*|END|*)*|\nEVENTLINK|**|with ATTENDEES|**|\nLOCATION|**|\nNOTES|*", allday_format:"### *|TITLE|**|\nEVENTLINK|**|\nNOTES|*", includeHeadings:false, calendars:"home,children"} ) %>
 ```

-If you wish to see multiple day's output, not just the day for the active calendar note, add the `daysToCover` paramter.
+If you wish to see multiple day's output, not just the day for the active calendar note, add the `daysToCover` parameter.
 For example: include `daysToCover: 3` to the parameter string to see events for the selected day, plus the following 2.
 (Note: if you use this, then H3 date headings will be inserted between dates for clarity, even if the `includingHeadings` parameter is false.)

 NB: the `Sort order` setting above also controls how the output of this list is sorted.